 Get in Touch With Our Law Firm Today

 Do not wait any longer.
-Our team at Friedman & Simon, L.L.P. wants to get to work as soon as possible on your case.
-Call (516) 932-0400 now for your free consultation.
+Our team at Friedman & Simon, L.L.P. wants to get to work on your case as soon as possible.
+Call now for your free consultation.
 We do not get paid for our services until you get paid compensation after your accident.